-Hao Wu isn’t interested in showing the uproar and emotional hassle, and how he recuperated after divulging to his parents, and how his parents embraced him as a gay.
-He rather weaves a delightful and, often funny, moving account of him expanding his family – having surrogate kids and introducing his husband to the family on Chinese New Year.
+Hao Wu isn’t interested in showing the uproar and emotional hassle, and how he recuperated after coming out to his parents, and how his parents embraced him as a gay.
+Rather, he weaves a delightful, often funny, and moving account of him expanding his family: having surrogate kids and introducing his husband to the family on Chinese New Year.

 Knock Down The House | Rachel Lears | Documentary

-Rachel Lears weaves an arousing and inspiring documentary.
-She fleshes out the confidence and vulnerability of all the four candidates along with their personal arc that would connect with everyone, irrespective of what political ideology they have.
+Rachel Lears weaves a stimulating and inspiring documentary.
+She fleshes out the confidence and vulnerability of all four candidates, along with their personal arcs which would connect with everyone, irrespective of political ideology.
 As AOC said, they were not there to make a statement, they were to win.

 High Flying Bird | Steven Soderbergh | Sports Drama

-High Flying Bird is a taut, chilling film that moves at a breakneck pace, giving no breathing room to catch up with the unravelling layers and connects them in its bigger scheme.
-After a lockout between the NBA and the athletes, the other sort of the game is played off the field, in its full swing, that puts the mechanics of player management on display.
+High Flying Bird is a taut, chilling film that moves at a breakneck pace, and keeps the audience in the grip of the unravelling layers, connected in its bigger scheme.
+After a lockout between the NBA and the athletes, another sort of game is played, outside the field, and it puts the mechanics of player management on display.

 Paddleton | Alexandre Lehmann | Comedy Drama

-Avoiding the sentimentalism and the genre tropes without spicing up the plot with any major conflict, Paddleton is one of the best Netflix Movies of 2019 that promises a better future for American Indie cinema.
+Avoiding the sentimentalism the genre tropes, and without spicing up the plot with any major conflict, Paddleton is one of the best Netflix Movies of 2019 that promises a better future for American Indie cinema.
 Read the complete review of the film – Paddleton .